 An initial sign of pipe failure is a noticeable slowing of your drains, which may result in water backing up in your sink, shower, and toilet.
 You may also notice receiving higher water bills as a result of leaking pipes caused by corrosion.

-An inspection will be required by your insurance company to assess your eligibility for property damage and replacement coverage, but it may also be a good idea to seek your own pipe inspector independently.
+Your insurance company will require an inspection to assess your eligibility for property damage and replacement coverage.
+Still, it may also be a good idea to seek a pipe inspector independently.

-How Do I Replace My Cast Iron Pipes?
+How Much Does It Cost To Replace Cast Iron Pipes?

-The total cost of pipe-related water damage and hiring a plumber for piping replacement can reach upwards of $50,000, with higher estimates possible for properties that have suffered severe damage to concrete, walls, and floors.
+The total cost of pipe-related water damage and hiring a plumber for piping replacement can reach upwards of $50,000 – and more, with higher estimates for properties that have suffered severe damage to concrete, walls, and floors.

 This total cost is not affordable for the vast majority of homeowners.
 Homeowners insured under a property damage insurance policy seeking coverage for cast iron pipe damage may be eligible to file a claim with their insurer.

-Most property insurance policies offer some level of coverage for damaged piping.
-However, the types of coverage and the amount may vary according to your insurance carrier and terms and conditions outlined within your specific policy.
+Most property insurance policies offer some level of coverage for damage resulting from failed piping.
+However, coverage types and the amount may vary according to your insurance carrier and the terms and conditions outlined within your specific policy.

-Before contacting your insurance company, it may be useful to contact an experienced insurance claims lawyer who can assess your homeowners insurance policy and defend your rights to coverage in the event that your insurer attempts to wrongfully deny or underpay your claim.
+Before contacting your insurance company, contact an experienced insurance claims lawyer who can assess your homeowners insurance policy and defend your rights to coverage if your insurer attempts to deny or underpay your claim wrongfully.

-Due to the high costs of cast iron damage replacement, there are some insurance companies that may try to undervalue or wrongfully deny claims for pipe failure—leaving homeowners without the means to cover out-of-pocket costs in a difficult and unfair position.
+Due to the high costs of cast iron damage replacement, insurance companies may try to undervalue or wrongfully deny claims for pipe failure—leaving homeowners without the means to cover out-of-pocket costs in a demanding and unfair position.